Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

 Drawing for Kids is a fun little drawing and coloring app.
 It includes a mode where kids can trace various animals.
-It includes 30 things for your kids to trace and color.
+It consists of 30 things for your kids to trace and color.
 There are also a bunch of fun animations and sound effects that should help keep your kids engaged.
 It’s a great way to inspire some creativity in your little one.
 It’s also a free app that doesn’t have advertising or in-app purchases.
-Additionally, the developers (Bini Bambini) have several other very top-notch apps for toddlers that are worth checking out.
+Additionally, the developers (Bini Bambini) have several other top-notch apps for toddlers worth checking out.
 This one is also free if you use Google Play Pass.

 First Words for Baby